aheedshah/aheedshah/README.md

 - 👋 Hi, I’m @aheedshah
 - 👀 I’m interested in working at someplace I can improve my skills and help the company reach its objectives.
 - 🌱 I’m currently learning different languages like Java, C++ and Python.
-- 📫 How to reach me: discord: @aheedshah#3380
+- 📫 How to reach me: Discord: @aheedshah#3380; email: aheed@live.co.uk
 - 📖 Currently studying Computer Science at Goldsmiths, University of London

 <!---